ibm-cloud-docs/assistant/dialog-voice-actions.md

 When read, the assistant says, `Press or say one for Boat`.
 And if the customer says `first`, it is mapped to option 1.

-The configuration that you apply to the `option` response type in one node is applied to any other option response types that are processed in subsequent dialog nodes during the same session.
+The configuration that you apply to the `option` response type in one node is applied to any other option responses that are processed in subsequent dialog nodes during the same session.

 #### Disambiguation
 {: #dialog-voice-actions-disambiguation}

-When the dialog is confident that more than one dialog node is the right one to process in response to a customer query, disambiguation is triggered.
+When the dialog is confident that more than one dialog node might be the right one to process in response to a customer query, disambiguation is triggered.
 Disambiguation asks the customer to clarify which path they want to follow to get an answer.
 For more information, see [Disambiguation](/docs/assistant?topic=assistant-dialog-runtime#dialog-runtime-disambiguation).

 You can customize how the disambiguation options are displayed and how a customer can select a disambiguation option by adding the `vgwActSetDisambiguationConfig` command.